Connect with others who understand.

 • Hurley stage 3 — Many lesions throughout the body with tunneling and scarring

-Symptoms can occur even without a triggering event, but factors such as smoking, menstrual cycle, stress, excessive sweating, weight gain, and family history can raise the risk of developing lesions.
+Symptoms can develop even without a triggering event.
+But factors like smoking, menstrual cycle, stress, sweating, weight gain, and family history can raise the risk of HS flare-ups.

-HS on the inner thighs may appear as blackheads or tiny, itchy bumps on one or both of the upper thighs, right below the pelvis.
+HS on the inner thighs may look like blackheads or tiny, itchy bumps on one or both of the upper thighs, right below the pelvis.
 Often, the area will feel warm, itchy, or sore 12 to 48 hours before lesions show up.
-As the bumps grow, they can become painful and filled with pus or fluid.
+Bumps can become painful and filled with pus or fluid as they grow.
+You may find it harder to move around or exercise with HS symptoms on your inner thighs because of the swelling and discomfort caused by pain.

-HS lesions can last days to months, typically appearing as deep, pea-size bumps similar to acne cysts or boils.
-Sometimes larger lesions burst, draining foul-smelling pus.
-Over time, lesions may leave scars and form tunnels under the skin that connect with each other.
-Skin lesions can also recur, disappearing and then reappearing.
+HS lesions can last days to months.
+They usually look like deep, pea-size bumps similar to acne cysts or boils.
+Sometimes, larger lesions burst, draining foul-smelling pus.
+Over time, lesions may leave scars and form tunnels under the skin that connect.
+HS symptoms often come and go, sometimes showing up in the same or new areas.

 HS can have a tremendous impact on a person’s mental health and self-esteem.
-In a recent study, researchers who surveyed people living with HS found that depression was the most frequent comorbidity (co-occurring medical condition), reported by more than half of the respondents.
-People living with HS also have higher rates of anxiety, bipolar disorder, psychosis, and schizophrenia compared with those who don’t have the skin condition.
+In a recent study, researchers surveyed people with HS and found that depression was the most common additional health issue.
+More than half of people with HS said they experienced depression.

 Treatments for HS on the Inner Thighs